AddyAddyToolsAI-powered marketing workflows

 Hreflang Sitemap Generator

-Generate valid multilingual XML sitemaps with hreflang tags.
-Paste URLs or import from a sitemap, review detected locales, and download ready-to-submit XML.
+Generate valid XML sitemaps with hreflang tags for multilingual sites, or organised standard sitemaps for single-language sites.
+Paste URLs or import from a sitemap, review the structure, and download ready-to-submit XML.

 URL parsing, validation, and XML generation run in your browser.
 Optional AI features help match translated slugs and resolve ambiguous locale codes — these are clearly marked and only used when needed.